National frameworks to address hate crime in Serbia

 Hate crime victim support

-Support and Information Service for Witnesses and Injured Parties (SSWIP) are available at public prosecutor's offices in Belgrade, including the War Crimes Prosecutor's Office and the Organized Crime Prosecutor's Office.
-They are tasked with improving support to witnesses and injured parties and providing them with information and logistical support, with the aim of facilitating their participation in the proceedings and preventing their secondary victimization.
-These offices co-operate informally with CSOs providing victim support services, including legal advice, psychological counselling or specialized support to hate crime victims.
+Since 2017, the Public Prosecutor's Offices have services providing information and support to injured parties (victims) and witnesses.
+The services are tasked with improving the support provided, including informational and logistical support, with the aim of facilitating their participation in the procedure and preventing their secondary victimization.
+These services co-operate informally with the CSOs that provide victim support services, including legal advice, psychological counselling or specialized support for victims of hate crimes.

 Hate crime capacity building

-Permanent professional training takes place according to the annual programmes adopted by the Minister of Internal Affairs, and is mandatory for police officers who directly exercise police powers.
-The professional training programmes include modules on human rights and working with vulnerable groups.
+Continuous professional development of police officers takes place according to annual programmes adopted by the Minister of the Interior, and is mandatory for police officers who directly exercise police powers.
+Professional development programmes include modules on human rights and working with vulnerable groups.